WizardingMuggle/Power-BI-Projects/README.md

-# Power-BI-Projects
-Includes various Power BI using multiple random datasets
+Includes various Power BI Projects that uses multiple random datasets.
+One can simply download the file and run it over the Power BI interface